slin95hot/UE4FootstepsPlugin/README.md

  ![](/img/03.png)

 ##### 5.create a new row for each surface type and name it the same as the corresponding surface type.
->. importnt and case sensitive.
+>. important and case sensitive.

   ![](/img/04.png)
 ##### 6.fill the Data Table with the Data you have.